talnor/TIME_pipeline/README.md

 nextflow run main.nf --setup -profile slurm,singularity --hostFasta <path_to_genome> --outdir <outdir>
 ```

+To run this pipeline in Bianca, the project-id must be defined in the `clusterOptions`.

 ### Run Shiver initialisation
 The Shiver initialization directory includes the set of primers used during the amplification of the samples as well as a
 reference dataset to be used in the analysis.
 Several options are included in this repository.
 Information on these are